andreafabrizi/DNSProxy/README.md

 Now open a new terminal and invoke **dig** (or **nslookup**) to test the resolver capabilities over UDP or TCP.
 The test consist in resolving an hostname against the server instance of DNSP,

-To test the UDP listener, type the following and expect a consistent output:
+To test the UDP server, type the following and expect a consistent output:
 ```bash
 dig news.google.com @127.0.0.1
 ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 17828
 ;; flags: qr aa rd ra; QUERY: 1, ANSWER: 1, AUTHORITY: 0, ADDITIONAL: 0
 ;; QUESTION SECTION:
 ;news.google.com.
 IN  A
 ;; ANSWER SECTION:
 news.google.com.
 524549  IN  A   216.58.206.142
 ;; SERVER: 127.0.0.1#53(127.0.0.1)
 ;; MSG SIZE  rcvd: 49
 ```